MikeyBoo/8bit-Project/README.md

-To program the UPduino 3.0, I use Zadig that comes with apio: use the command "apio drivers --ftdi-enable" to run Zadig ot install appropriate USB driver then use command "tinyprog -p hardware.bin" to program board
+To program the UPduino 3.0, I use Zadig that comes with apio: use the command "apio drivers --ftdi-enable" to run Zadig ot install appropriate USB driver then use command "iceprog -p hardware.bin" to program board